rmjarvis/TreeCorr/docs/params.rst

       zeta = (DDD-DDR-DRD-RDD+DRR+RDR+RRD-RRR)/RRR
     - 'simple' is the older version: zeta = (DDD/RRR - 1), although this is not actually
       an estimator of zeta.
 Rather, it estimates zeta(d1,d2,d3) + xi(d1) + xi(d2) + xi(d3).

+    For most science analyses, ``'compensated'`` is recommended when random catalogs are available.

 :ggg_file_name: (str) The output filename for shear-shear-shear correlation function.